bibarzgoogle/microbit-tutorials/README.md

 #### Let's recap for a moment what we know about variables:
 - A variable is a space in the memory of the microbit.
 We can think of it as a box.
 - A variable has a **name**.
-The name is like something we write on the outside of the box to remember what the box is for (for example, 'buiscuits', or 'toys').
+The name is like something we write on the outside of the box to remember what the box is for (for example, 'biscuits', or 'toys').
 The name of a variable can be almost anything, the microbit doesn't care.
 We've called our variable `counter` but we could just as well have called it `jabberwocky`, and everything would work just the same (try it!).
 - A variable has a **value**.
 This is the important thing, the content of the box.
 Unlike a real box, that can contain all sorts of stuff, our variables will always contain **a number**.
 Remember that, after all, everything is a number for the computer.
 ### ~